ibm-cloud-docs/storage-scale/data-transfer.md

 #### Limitations
 {: #limits-rclone}

-*   Rclone doesn't currently preserve the timestamps of directories.
+*   RClone doesn't currently preserve the timestamps of directories.
 This is because rclone only really considers objects when syncing.
 *   Currently rclone loads each directory/bucket entirely into memory before using it.
 Since each rclone object takes 0.5k-1k of memory this can take a very long time and use a large amount of memory.
 *   Bucket-based remotes (e.g. S3/GCS/Swift/B2) do not have a concept of directories.
-Rclone therefore cannot create directories in them which means that empty directories on a bucket-based remote will tend to disappear.
+RClone therefore cannot create directories in them which means that empty directories on a bucket-based remote will tend to disappear.

 #### Licensing
 {: #lic-rclone}